gobravedave/C4-Plantuml-Helper/discovery.md

 | Linking | Yes | Yes | Yes | Yes | Yes | Yes |
 | Layers | No | Yes | ? | Yes | No | Yes |

-More details follows for each tool reviewed.
+More details follow for each tool reviewed.

 ---